-The PPE minor offers you an opportunity to learn to reflect critically on societally relevant topics from four different perspectives.
-The disciplines of governance, economics, history and philosophy offer you a mixture of disciplinary and interdisciplinary courses where perspectives on e.g. democratic societies, welfare states, governance models and economic trends will be combined with actual cases.
+The PPE minor offers you an opportunity to learn to reflect critically on societally relevant topics from different perspectives.
+The disciplines of economics, history and philosophy allow you to adopt a multi-dimensional perspective on e.g. democratic societies, welfare states, and issues such as various kinds of (economic, social, or political) inequality.

-The Philosophy, Politics and Economics (PPE) minor aims to offer students an interdisciplinary approach to learn to critically analyze urgent societal themes in the public domain such as the welfare state, inequality, democracy and sustainability.
-The PPE minor is scheduled in the first semester, offering four thematic courses in the first block from participating disciplines, and two interdisciplinary courses in the second block.
-Students are expected to choose two thematic courses (out of four) in the first block and take the two interdisciplinary courses in the second block in order to complete the minor.
+The Philosophy, Politics and Economics (PPE) minor aims to offer students an interdisciplinary approach to learn to critically analyse urgent societal themes in the public domain such as the welfare state, inequality, and democracy.
+The PPE minor is scheduled in the first semester, offering three thematic courses in the first block from participating disciplines, and two interdisciplinary courses in the second block.
+Students are expected to choose two thematic courses (out of three) in the first block and take the two interdisciplinary courses in the second block in order to complete the minor.

-NB: You are encouraged to take thematic courses outside of your disciplinary background, to make you more acquainted with other perspectives.
+NB: We encourage you to take thematic courses outside of your disciplinary background, to make you more acquainted with other perspectives.

 The goal of the thematic courses is twofold: (a) to introduce the student to different disciplinary perspectives on the PPE themes, and (b) to provide the student background knowledge about the different PPE disciplines.
-Two of these courses will already offer an interdisciplinary perspective on thematic issues, while two other courses will use the PPE theme as its core focal point using a monodisciplinary perspective.
-Next, two interdisciplinary courses will be offered whereby all partners are involved in each course.
-One of these integrates the academic debates (course 5) and one reaches out to relevant societal partners (course 6).
+Two of these courses will already offer an interdisciplinary perspective on thematic issues, while one other course will use the PPE theme as its core focal point using a mono-disciplinary perspective.
+Besides this, there are two interdisciplinary courses in which all disciplines are involved in each course.
+One of these integrates the academic debates and another one reaches out to societal stakeholders.

 The minor PPE consists of four course modules (30 EC): you choose two thematic courses in the first block, the two interdisciplinary courses in the second block are obliged.